We Go The Extra Distance For Our Clients

 - And so much more

 If you believe that medical malpractice played a role in your loved one’s death, you can seek financial compensation under Georgia’s wrongful death law.
-Be sure to contact one of our Atlanta wrongful death attorneys at Ashenden & Associates today.
+Be sure to contact one of our Sandy Springs wrongful death attorneys at Ashenden & Associates today.

 Premises liability violations occur when a building or a piece of property is unsafe, and as a result, a personal injury or wrongful death happens.
 Common examples of premises liability violations include: